Lentil and Lamb Stew with Dumplings and Cumin

-This lentil and lamb stew is the perfect economical winter warmer.
+This lentil and lamb stew with dumplings is the perfect economical winter warmer.
 Try it with fresh crusty bread.

 A new twist on Lamb Stew with Dumplings